shurui91/nlp_tryouts/README.md

 # nlp_tryouts
-some nlp related tryouts implemented with Python
+some natural language processing project implemented with Python